Nothing brings a touch of sunshine and happiness to your head like half head highlights.

 What are half head highlights?

-Half head aka Partial highlights are a great way to lighten up your hair without having to do your entire er…head.
+Half head highlights aka Partial highlights are a great way to lighten up your hair without having to do your entire er…head.

 There are different ways of doing it, but essentially, it’s having lighter strands only on half of your hair.